Greater Union Baptist Church: Church of the Redeemer

 In 1895, Rev. Thomas B. Gregory, a well-known pastor from Halifax, Nova Scotia, was hired to pastor the Church of the Redeemer.
-At the time of his hiring, the church had a membership of 525, with attendance of up to 750 for Sunday services.
+At the time of his hiring, the church had a membership of 525, with an attendance of up to 750 for Sunday services.
 A liberal in his views, both political and theological, Gregory was a vocal advocate for shifting the tax burden to the wealthy and the direct election of U.S. Senators.
 On November 21, 1897, Gregory created considerable controversy when he preached a sermon where he declared that Protestant and Catholic Christianity "paralyses the intellect and turns us into driviling idiots", and that modern Christianity was "a wholly different thing from the religion proclaimed by Jesus".
 These statements were publicly rebuked by many prominent pastors in the area, representing a variety of denominations.
 In 1899, Gregory resigned as pastor in dramatic fashion, rebuking his congregation for not firing the trustees that opposed him, stating that if the trustees are in heaven "I am going to the other place", and comparing his departure to a prairie dog driven away from his hole by a "vicious peacock".

 Unitarian minister, magazine editor, and uncle of Frank Lloyd Wright, Jenkin Lloyd Jones preached at the church in 1894.
 Actor James A. Herne spoke at the church in February 1898, advocating for the adoption of a single tax on valuable land, arguing that the country's present system of taxation fell disproportionately on the poor.
 On November 7, 1915, Mayor William Hale Thompson addressed the West Side People's Forum at the church.